 I grew up in a broken-down former mining town in the 90s, and there were a lot of things about life I thought were crap.
-Throughout my teenage years I watched many of my neighbours make the cyclical journey from their living room to the pub via the bookies.
+Throughout my teenage years, I watched many of my neighbors make the cyclical journey from their living room to the pub via the bookies.
 Very little occurred outside of that; unemployment rates were high and ambitions low.
 The only event that broke the cycle was pregnancy, which is a cycle all of its own.
 There was a lot to be bored by, a lot to be frustrated with, and seemingly little to do about it.
 So, when I heard “Oh Bondage, Up Yours!” by X-Ray Spex for the first time, it was the exact explosion of energy and resentment I’d been waiting for.

 Now considered a definitive release, “Oh Bondage, Up Yours!” is basically as close as you can get to encapsulating the essence of British punk.
 Marrying criticism of capitalist servitude with a feminist battle cry, it’s a call for liberation that Styrene wrote after seeing two women handcuffed together at a Sex Pistols show.
 In an interview where she’s asked about the meaning of the song, she describes bondage gear as a way of saying, “We’re all bound up anyway, so I don’t mind showing off to the world that I am.”
 It was the first punk song that ever resonated with me.